 All the MIDI routing and processing is simple to set up in the included iConfig software for Mac and PC (www.iConnectivity.com/support/downloads), and your complete configuration can be saved in non-volatile flash memory on the device.
 It remembers it all when you power up the next time.

-There are no Mac or PC software drivers to install, because the interface is USB Class-Compliant, and it is powered by the USB bus so no other power adaptor is necessary.
+There are no Mac or PC software drivers to install, because the interface is USB Class-Compliant, and it can be powered over the USB bus without a power adapter.

 TABLE OF CONTENTS